penzington/github-search/README.md

 ## Backend
 Source code for the the frontend of the app lives in `backend/src` directory. `index.js` is the entrypoint to the app.
 Handlers for routes are split between handler files, and `user-register.js` bootstraps the stats database and exposes methods for saving and retrieving stats data.

+## Tests

+Project is not heavily tested yet, but there are some unit tests for the most fragile logic in the frontend.
+They are run using [Jest](https://facebook.github.io/jest/) testing framework, which comes bundled with CRA.
+You can run the tests with `make test`, they are also ran on every commit.

 # Deployment
 The frontend and backend components are deployed separately, as their needs for hosting are very different.